JustToThePoint English Website Version

 Topology of the Complex Plane

-The upper half-plane is the portion of the complex plane satisfying Im(z) > 0, Π = { z ∈ ℂ: Im(z) > 0} (it does not include the real line).
+Definition.
+The upper half-plane is the portion of the complex plane satisfying Im(z) > 0, Π = { z ∈ ℂ: Im(z) > 0}.
+It consists of all points strictly above the real axis so it does not include the real line.

 Basic Topology

 Definition.
-A point z0∈ S is an isolated point of S ⊆ ℂ if ∃R > 0 (meaning, there exist a positive radius) such that DR(z0) ∩ S = { z0 }, there exist an open disc centered at z0 and the only point from S within the disk is z0 itself.
+A point z0 ∈ S ⊆ ℂ is an isolated point of S if ∃R > 0 (meaning, there exist a positive radius) such that DR(z0) ∩ S = { z0 }, that is, there exist an open disc centered at z0 and the only point from S within this disk is z0 itself.
 Isolated points stand alone within the set, with a neighborhood that does not include other points of the set.

-Definition.
-A set S is closed if its boundary is completely contained within S. Mathematically, this can be expressed as: ∂S ⊆ S. In other words, a closed set contains all their boundary points.
+Alternative definition.
+A set S is closed if its boundary is completely contained within S. Mathematically, this can be expressed as: ∂S ⊆ S. In other words, a closed set contains all its boundary points.
 The boundary is part of the set.

 Theorem.
 Let S be a set of the complex numbers, S ⊆ ℂ, every point in ℂ is either an interior point, an exterior point, or a boundary point of S, and these categories are mutually exclusive.